gruntwork-io/docs/docs/pipelines/multi-account/index.md

 ## Create Additional Repos

-New `infrrastructure-live` repositories can be created using the same process described in the [Hello World](../hello-world#setting-up-the-repositories) documentation.
+New `infrastructure-live` repositories can be created using the same process described in the [Hello World](../hello-world#setting-up-the-repositories) documentation.

 :::info